manorrock/ocelot/azure-keyvault/README.md

     -v $PWD/certs:/home/piranha/certs manorrock/ocelot-azure-keyvault
 ```

-## How do you use this with the Azure SDK for Java?
+## How do you use the simulator with the Azure SDK for Java?

 The sample snippet below shows you how you would interact with the simulator
 using the Azure SDK for Java.